jasonkim7288/rails_tutor_booking/README.md

 profiles table is for storing additional information about users table such as each user's full name, phone number, explaination of user(about_me) and referting to the one user.
 It has also img_type which indicates whether the profile image is from Initial Avatar icon or picture file attached in AWS S3 bucket

 ### tutor_sessions
-tutor_sessions table is for storing tutoring session details and linking to the user who created this tutoring session.
+tutor_sessions table is for storing tutor session details and linking to the user who created this tutor session.
 The details include a title, description, place type, category, start/end datetime, video conference URL if the place type is online, address if the place type is offline, and the maximum number of student which is 1 ~ 20.

 ### attendances
-attendances table is a join table for storing who decided to attend which tutoring session
+attendances table is a join table for storing who decided to attend which tutor session

 ### comments
 comments table is also a join table with comment body text, and this table stores the link to the user who made and the link to the tutor_session which has this comment.